-Truro and Penwith College Business provide courses in response to the needs of employers and employees and are committed to developing and expanding such provision further, ensuring we meet the priorities identified by the LEP in the strategic economic plan for Cornwall and particularly the impact and recovery from the pandemic.
-Partnerships continue to be developed in a range of sectors including Engineering, Electric Vehicles, Hospitality and Catering and IT.
+Truro and Penwith College Business provide courses in response to the needs of employers and employees and are committed to developing and expanding such provision further, ensuring we meet the priorities identified by the LEP in the strategic economic plan for Cornwall and the LSIP to ensure that skills gaps are reduced and there is succession planning in place for the ageing workforce in the industries that have been identified.
+Partnerships continue to be developed in a range of sectors including Engineering, Digital, Construction and Retrofit, Electric Vehicles and Hospitality and Catering.
 Our offer ranges from specifically designed bespoke training to tailoring existing qualifications to better address employer's needs.